 Define Mission

-It is crucial to clearly define the mission of your Kanban system design.
+It is crucial to define the mission of your Kanban system design.
 What specific goals do you aim to achieve with this implementation?
 This mission statement will serve as a guiding light throughout the design and implementation phases, providing clarity and direction.

 Analyze Sources of Dissatisfaction